southwick-associates/implan/README.md

 ## Development

 See the [R packages book](http://r-pkgs.had.co.nz/) for a guide to package development.
 The software environment was specified using [package renv](https://rstudio.github.io/renv/index.html).
-You can use `renv::restore()` to build the project library.
+Use `renv::restore()` to build the project library.